J-CF-Leung/Study_Vault/Physics/Analytical classical mechanics.md

 - When $\Lagr=T-V$, $\Ham=T+V=E$
 - Energy is conserved when Lagrangian does not depend explicitly on time
 	- Example: Magnetic field that varies with time

+### In equations of motion
+- If there is a _conserved quantity_, it _cannot be substituted into the Lagrangian_
+- The Euler-Lagrange Equations are _derived while assuming all variables are independent_

+- Instead, conserved quantities such as $J$ _can only be substituted into equations of motion_

 # Hamiltonian formulation
 ## Hamiltonian as a Legendre transform